Ermanaric

 The orange area signifies the Chernyakhov Culture, identified with Ermanaric's kingdom, in the early fourth century.

 Ermanaric's kingdom at the end of the fourth century (a map from 1899).

-Ermanaric (Note: *Aírmanareiks; Ermanaricus or Hermanaricus; Eormanrīc /ang/; Jǫrmunrekkr /non/, Ermenrîch) (died 376) was a Greuthungian king who before the Hunnic invasion evidently ruled a sizable portion of Oium, the part of Scythia inhabited by the Goths at the time.
+Ermanaric (Note: *𐌰𐌹𐍂𐌼𐌰𐌽𐌰𐍂𐌴𐌹𐌺𐍃; Ermanaricus or Hermanaricus; Eormanrīc /ang/; Jǫrmunrekkr /non/, Ermenrîch) (died 376) was a Greuthungian king who before the Hunnic invasion evidently ruled a sizable portion of Oium, the part of Scythia inhabited by the Goths at the time.
 He is mentioned in two Roman sources: the contemporary writings of Ammianus Marcellinus, and in Getica by the sixth-century historian Jordanes.
 He also appears in a fictionalized form in later Germanic heroic legends.

 Modern historians disagree on the size of Ermanaric's realm.
 Herwig Wolfram postulates that he at one point ruled a realm stretching from the Baltic Sea to the Black Sea as far eastwards as the Ural Mountains.
 Peter Heather is skeptical of the claim that Ermanaric ruled all Goths except the Tervingi, and furthermore points to the fact that such an enormous empire would have been larger than any known Gothic political unit, that it would have left bigger traces in the sources and that the sources on which the claim is based are not nearly reliable enough to be taken at face value.